This document is for a development version of Ceph.

 Canceling an upgrade¶

-You can stop the upgrade process at any time with:
+You can stop the upgrade process at any time by running the following command:

 There are a few health alerts that can arise during the upgrade process.